 We who read the gospel accounts are confident as the story unfolds that Jesus will not harm the man.
 We have seen Jesus in similar situations before, and we know that His reaction is to have compassion and bring healing.
 We have less excuse than the demoniac had for fearing Jesus when He comes to our secret place—where we dwell in the graveyard of our past, where we wander about naked, where our lusts cannot be restrained, where we scream in terror at our shortcomings, where we beat ourselves with rocks over what we could have been and should have done.

-Let Jesus into that secret place, and have no fear: He will cast out your ‘demons.’
+demons.
 He will give you not just the guts to admit you were wrong, but also the strength of character to put things back in order.
 He will restore your dignity, and leave you at peace.